Workshop on Advanced Research Methods (WARM)

 Time: September 19, 8:30-9:30 PM (US ET)

-Speaker: Daniel Karell, Yale University
+Speaker: Thomas Davidson, Rutgers University and Daniel Karell, Yale University

 5. Covariance Regression Models for Studying Treatment Effect Heterogeneity